Consultations - Licensing Act 2003

 The applicant offered a set of conditions to address the licensing objectives.

-One relevant representation regarding the application was received during the consultation - from Sussex Police.
+One relevant representation was received during the consultation - from Sussex Police.

-The Licensing Act encourages mediation, and this was conducted between the applicant and Police with the applicant addressing the representor's concerns by amending the hours for the sale of alcohol to allow a 30 minute 'drinking-up time' and volunteering a number of enforceable conditions to the licence's operating schedule.
-As a result, the representation was withdrawn and consequently, the amended application was granted as per the terms of the Licensing Act 2003.
+The Licensing Act encourages medication, and this was conducted between the applicant and Sussex Police with the applicant addressing the representor's concerns by volunteering a number of enforceable conditions to the licence's operating schedule.
+As a result, the representation was withdrawn and consequently, an amended application was granted as per the terms of the Licensing Act 2003.

 Back to Adur applications or Back to top